 Electricity savings

 Starise Gen 2 LEDs use approximately 80% less electricity than incandescent Christmas lights and 40% less than standard LED strands.
-If you're running lights every evening through the holiday season, you can expect to save $40–$80/year on electricity versus a typical LED temporary setup — and more if you were using incandescent.
+If you're running lights every evening through the holiday season, the energy savings are meaningful on their own — especially if you were still running old incandescent strings.

 Time value

 If you do your own lights (or manage the process for professionals), you spend 2–4 hours per year coordinating, supervising, and dealing with issues.
-With Starise, that time goes to zero after install.
-At $50/hour, that's $100–$200/year in time value recovered.
+With Starise, that time goes to zero after install — and the time value recovered over a decade is significant, however you value your own hours.

 Year-round use

-Temporary lights are used roughly 6 weeks per year — $750 for 42 days of use works out to $17.86/day.
-Starise customers use their lights year-round for Canada Day, Halloween, Stampede, ambient evening lighting, and more.
-When you divide the annual cost across 365 days, the per-day cost drops to under $0.20.
+Temporary lights sit in a bin 46 weeks of the year.
+Starise customers use their lights year-round — Canada Day, Halloween, Stampede, Diwali, Valentine's, ambient evening lighting, and more.
+When you divide the total system cost across 365 days of use for 10+ years, the per-day cost becomes negligible.

 No ladder risk